ShoshBeer/talking-circles/public/to-do.md

  - Roll new word when navigating to Play instead of starting on 'Example'
  - Set maximum time for card before it's added to miss and new word is rolled
  - Customize maximum time per word
+ - Make only one accordion tab open at a time
+ - Make better styling for related word definitions
+ - Resolved bug: accordion tabs stay open when word is changed